Midwest Bonsai Society 19th Annual May Bonsai Exhibit

 Please remember that no Boxwoods will be allowed in the show as they are banned from the Chicago Botanic Garden.
 Additionally, please remember to water your trees thoroughly before registering them for the exhibit, though trees will be spot-watered throughout the weekend.

-Please check back closer to the show for more registration details!
+Please check back closer to the show for tree registration links and forms!